Technology / Networking

 What is a MAC Address?

 Quick Definition: A MAC address, or a Media Access Control address, is a network adapter's unique, hardwired address.
 Every network-enabled device has a network adapter, which has a MAC address.
-A MAC address is the physical equivalent to an IP address, which is the network's software address.
+A MAC address is the physical equivalent of an IP address, which is the network's software address.
 All devices on the same network subnet have different MAC addresses, and switches store MAC addresses for routing purposes.

 What is Content-Addressable Memory (CAM)?

 Quick Definition: Content-addressable memory is also known as associative storage.
 It's a special type of computer memory used in specific use cases.
 Unlike RAM, CAM compares the search data against a table of stored data and returns the address of any matching data.
-CAM's most frequent use is in networking devices like routers and most importantly for our purposes switches.
+CAM's most frequent use is in networking devices like routers and, most importantly, for our purposes, switches.
 In switches, CAM tables store the MAC addresses for different devices on its ports.

 What is a CAM Table Overflow Attack?